Experienced Pittsburgh Divorce Attorney

 There are many reasons for a spouse to refuse to sign divorce papers.
 Some of them are sensible, some of them are strategic, and some of them are just plain contrary.
 Even reasonable people can disagree; add negative emotions and economic dependence into the mix, and the situation can become even more difficult.
 Reasons for your husband or wife to refuse to sign divorce papers can include anger, a hope of saving the marriage, emotional pain, a desire for economic benefit, or simply being distracted by other matters.
 A court will never order your spouse to sign divorce consent documents, even if he or she once signed a written agreement to do so; that would go against Pennsylvania public policy supporting marriage and families.

-Lack of consent.
+Lack of consent to divorce.

 In an earlier article, I wrote a bit about Pennsylvania’s two no-fault grounds: Mutual Consent, and Irretrievable Breakdown.
 The first of these, Mutual Consent, absolutely requires that both you and your spouse sign documents agreeing to obtain a divorce decree some time after a mandatory waiting period has expired.
 As the name itself implies, either spouse can bring a Mutual Consent divorce process to a screeching halt simply by refusing to sign the consent forms.
+There is simply no way in Pennsylvania to force a spouse to sign divorce papers, although in some circumstances there can be negative consequences for the spouse who refuses.

 A divorce decree based on the ground of Irretrievable Breakdown requires the court to decide that two things are true: first, that the marriage is irretrievably broken and second, that you and your spouse have been separated for two or more years.
 Many people in Pennsylvania mistakenly think that divorce is automatic after a separation has lasted for two years, but it is important for you to understand that where family law is concerned very little happens by itself in the court system.